Examples

 • HSM == Hardware Security Module / Smartcard

-1. A CA is the root of a PKI (Public Key Infrastructure)
+1. A CA is the root of a PKI (Public Key Infrastructure).

 Note

 2.2.
-Server Cert Relations
+Server Certificate Relations

 image - microesb example2, relations server